dtminnick/readiness/notebooks/4_model_eval.md

     ##                      Number of trees: 500
     ## No. of variables tried at each split: 3
     ##
-    ##         OOB estimate of  error rate: 14.67%
+    ##         OOB estimate of  error rate: 14.41%
     ## Confusion matrix:
     ##     0   1 class.error
-    ## 0 530  83   0.1353997
+    ## 0 532  81   0.1321370
-    ## 1  88 465   0.1591320
+    ## 1  87 466   0.1573237

-The random forest achieves strong and balanced classification accuracy (~84%) with no major class bias.
-It performs slightly below the logistic model’s 89% accuracy but benefits from flexibility and robustness to nonlinearity.
-Both models perform well; the choice depends on whether interpretability or pure predictive strength is the priority.
+This random forest model achieves ~86% accuracy with balanced error rates across adequacy classes.
+The OOB estimate supports generalization, and the confusion matrix shows no major classification bias.

 Generate a variable importance plot.